VilnaCRM-Org/tests-template/README.md

 Use `make` command to set up project and automatically install all needed dependencies
 > make start

 That's it.
-You should now be ready to use PHP service template!
+You should now be ready to use QA Automation template!

 ## Using
 You can use `make` command to easily control and work with project locally.